Ozan Ozavci

 Website Consultant

-Bryony Harris was a postgraduate student in International Relations in Historical Perspective at Utrecht University.
+Bryony Harris is a PhD student at Utrecht University.
 Alongside assisting with the design and launch of the project website she researched her thesis on the Irish Free State’s response to the Lausanne ‘episode’.
 Bryony received her BA(Hons) in English Language and Literature from the University of Oxford and her MA from Royal Holloway, University of London in Victorian Art, Literature and Culture.